Steve Bleasdale: Peterborough United and Big Ron Manager documentary

 Peterborough manager Mark Wright was sacked in January 2006 which led to Bleasdale being appointed caretaker manager until the end of the season.
-After an excellent start, winning five of his first seven games in charge and taking the club to being close to the automatic promotion places, the club suffered a downturn in form with only one win in seven games.
+After an excellent start, winning five of his first seven games in charge and taking the club to being close to the automatic promotion places, the club suffered a downturn and ended up finishing outside the League Two playoffs.

 Bleasdale's time at Peterborough was notable due to the capacity of Ron Atkinson who had been brought to the club in a "Football Troubleshooting" capacity by Sky Television who were making a documentary called Big Ron Manager.
 Bleasdale infamously quit an hour before Posh's game with Macclesfield Town due to chairman Barry Fry selecting the team and inferring that Bleasdale was out of his depth as manager.
 The next day, Bleasdale claimed that he only wished to resign as manager but wanted to remain at the club as a coach.
 Off camera, Bleasdale and Fry agreed to a financial settlement for him to leave the club.
 While Bleasdale was not entitled to any money, Fry agreed as he was sympathetic as Bleasdale resigned with no job lined up and had a "big mortgage".

 Reflecting on his time at Peterborough, Bleasdale was critical of Atkinson and believed the documentary wasn't edited fairly.
-Bleasdale said of Atkinson: "He was an old-fashioned coach with old ideas, whereas I was a new coach with new ideas.
-Did I learn anything from him?
-Well I'm still waiting to find out."
-Speaking to BBC Radio Cambridgeshire after his resignation, Bleasdale said that he felt he did a good job under the circumstances and should have received the Manager of the Month award.
+Speaking to BBC Radio Cambridgeshire after his resignation, Bleasdale said that he felt he did a good job and should have received the Manager of the Month award.